wandb/docs/docs/guides/app/features/panels/weave/intro.md

 ## Runs object
 Among other things, Weave allows you to access the `runs` object, which stores a detailed record of your experiments.
 You can find more details about it in [this section](https://wandb.ai/luis_team_test/weave_example_queries/reports/Weave-queries---Vmlldzo1NzIxOTY2?accessToken=bvzq5hwooare9zy790yfl3oitutbvno2i6c2s81gk91750m53m2hdclj0jvryhcr#3.-accessing-runs-object) of the report but, as quick overview, `runs` object has available:
 * `summary`: A dictionary of information that summarizes the run's results.
 This can be scalars like accuracy and loss, or large files.
 By default, `wandb.log()` sets the summary to the final value of a logged time series.
 You can set the contents of the summary directly.
-Think of the summary as the run's "outputs".
+Think of the summary as the run's outputs.
 * `history`: A list of dictionaries meant to store values that change while the model is training such as loss.
 The command `wandb.log()` appends to this object.
 * `config`: A dictionary of the run's configuration information, such as the hyperparameters for a training run or the preprocessing methods for a run that creates a dataset Artifact.
 Think of these as the run's "inputs"
 ![](/images/weave/weave_runs_object.png)